-Mayhem is an advanced fuzzer that combines the tried-and-true methods of guided fuzzing with the ingenuity of symbolic execution.
+Mayhem for Code is an advanced fuzzer that combines the tried-and-true methods of guided fuzzing with the ingenuity of symbolic execution.
 Refer to this video for more information.

-Mayhem does not rely solely on lists of known software weakness or vulnerabilities alone.
+Mayhem for Code does not rely solely on lists of known software weakness or vulnerabilities alone.
 It executes across a broad range of code to find new vulnerabilities, then tests against those to make certain they pose a risk.
-Mayhem is comparable to a popular form of manual testing known as penetration testing.
-See our Mayhem Sanitizers for more.
+Mayhem for Code is comparable to a popular form of manual testing known as penetration testing.

-No, Mayhem does not require source code to test an application.
-Mayhem works with both source code and binaries.
-Mayhem finds vulnerabilities before and after software release.
+No, Mayhem for Code does not require source code to test an application.
+Mayhem for Code works with both source code and binaries.
+Mayhem for Code finds vulnerabilities before and after software release.

 C, C++, GO, Rust, and Jovial.
 Refer to this solution brief for more information.